Hazeron Forums

 Beyond - Tier 4

-Beyond late-game you have to start using harvester ships and colonize harder worlds like gas giants and planetoid.
+Beyond late-game you have to start using harvester ships and colonize harder worlds such as the gas giant core.
 Tier 4 resources don't all have implemented uses, or at least barely makes a difference in spacecraft construction aside from the adamantine hull.
 The most interesting here is preons, since they allow use of star gates.

 • Preons